August 30th 2021

 By Rachel Burke

 Owning land or property can be a major asset for anyone's personal finances.
 All around Canada, homeowner financial gains are outpacing most money markets, allowing your home equity to provide you with more capital to reinvest in your home or elsewhere.
 Renting does not allow you to net a financial gain in the end, though it can be an excellent short-term investment to rent an inexpensive space.
-In the long run, you are only losing money and not building your portfolio.

 Should you rent or buy?
-The reality is there are even more factors to consider when asking this question than the ones shown above.
+The reality is there are even more factors to consider when asking this question than the ones mentioned above.
 Buying can be a significant investment in real estate and give new homeowners access to more money and credit in the long run.
 Still, it's very costly, and renting allows them to stay flexible and not be tied down to an area or property.

-The truth about both is that it is very much a personal decision to make, and the answer can depend on your location, your job, or even your relationship status.
+In the end, it’s very much a personal decision to make, and the answer can depend on your location, your job, or even your relationship status.
 When looking at these kinds of decisions, the true answer is to consult an expert.
 Seek outside help to gather all your financial information, and they will be able to help you choose the best option.

 There are resources online that can help you calculate your options and see how much each would cost you.
 Using these resources is helpful, but meeting with a real estate expert, like the ones at Properly, can give you the personal attention you need and provide you with a detailed answer.